PurelyApplied/geode-examples/clientSecurity/README.md

 limitations under the License.
 -->

-# Geode security example
+# Geode security example - Client

-This example demonstrates basic command security and user authentication through `gfsh`.
+This example demonstrates basic command security and user authentication in a client application backed by a secured Geode cluster.

-In this example, we start a cluster.
-Users with varying permissions attempt to view member and cluster information, to write data, and to query data.
-These attempts succeed or fail based on the user's permissions.
-Because we expect authentication failures, remember to use the `--continue-on-error` option when running each `gfsh` script.
+In this example, three data users with varying permissions attempt to read and write data in two regions.
+The `dataReader` user has `DATA:READ` permission, `dataWriter` has`DATA:WRITE` permission, and `region1dataAdmin` has permissions `DATA:READ:region1` and `DATA:WRITE:region1`, but no permissions that apply to `/region2`.
+(`region1dataAdmin` also has `DATA:MANAGE:region1` permission, but this permissions is unused in this example.)

 This example assumes that Java and Geode are installed.

 ## Demonstration of Security
-1. Set directory ```geode-examples/security``` to be the current working directory.
+1. Set directory `geode-examples/clientSecurity` to be the current working directory.
 Each step in this example specifies paths relative to that directory.

 2. Build the example

         $ ../gradlew build

-3. Run a script that starts a locator and two servers with security enabled.
+3. Start a secure cluster consisting of one locator with two servers hosting two regions with the script `scripts/start.gfsh`.
-In this example, we use the security manager `org.apache.geode.examples.security.ExampleSecurityManager`.
+In this example, we use the security manager `org.apache.geode.examples.clientSecurity.ExampleSecurityManager`.
 This security manager reads a JSON file that defines which roles are granted which permissions, as well as each user's username, password, and roles.
 The JSON is present in `src/main/resources/example_security.json`.

-        $ gfsh run --file=scripts/start.gfsh

-4. The `scripts` directory contains several scripts that will attempt to execute various commands with the given user's permissions.
-Some of these will fail due to missing permissions.
-Run any of the user `gfsh` script files to see the effect of the security manager on the execution of commands through `gfsh`.
-Be sure to include `--continue-on-error` to avoid premature termination of the script when the expected authorization failures occur.

-        $ gfsh run --continue-on-error --file=scripts/superUser.gfsh
-        ...
-        $ gfsh run --continue-on-error --file=scripts/clusterReader.gfsh
-        ...
-        ...

-5. These scripts provide only an overview of some secured commands.
-Examine the users and role permissions in `src/main/resources/example_security.json`.
-Refer to the security documentation for more information on each command's required permission.
-Experiment in `gfsh`, connecting with
+For convenience, you can run this script with the command:

-        $ gfsh
+        $ ../gradlew start
-        ...
-        gfsh> connect --user=[chosen user] --password=123

-6. A secured cluster also impacts Java code interacting with that cluster.
-Examine `src/main/java/org/apache/geode/examples/security/Example.java`, and execute the example with
+4. Run the example.
+Each user will attempt to put data to `/region1` and `/region2`, and then read data from `/region1` and `/region2`.
+Unauthorized reads and writes throw exceptions caused by `NotAuthorizedException`, which we catch and print in this example.

         $ ../gradlew run

-7. When you are finished experimenting in `gfsh`, shut down the cluster

-        $ gfsh run --file=scripts/stop.gfsh
+5. Stop the cluster using the script `scripts/stop.gfsh`.
+For convenience, you can run this script with the command:

+        $ ../gradlew stop

+For a demonstration of security's interaction with `gfsh`, refer to the `gfshSecurity` example.

 ## Things to Get Right with Security

 - User authentication can be handled by any class that implements `SecurityManager`.

 - Specify the `SecurityManager` by the `security-manager` property of all locator and server property files.
-Additional properties may be required by your choice of security manager.
+Additional properties may be required by your choice of security manager -- for instance, our implementation also requires `security-json` to be specified.

+- Any class that implements `AuthInitialize` can handle the interaction between your Java code and the username and password passed to your `SecurityManager`.

 - Refer to the documentation for explicit detailing of permissions required for each command.

-- Any class that implements `AuthInitialize` can handle the interaction between your Java code and the username and password passed to your `SecurityManager`.